-Accordingly policy ENV16 suggests greater provision of recycling facilities as a condition of major developments, whilst Community Action Proposal ENV CAP12 seeks to reach a similar standard for existing developments.
-Finally proposal ENV CAP13 requires that consideration is given to combined waste/recycling bins when street bins are replaced or added.
+CAP13 supports greater provision of recycling facilities as a condition of major developments and seeks to reach a similar standard for existing developments.
+While Community Action Proposal ENV CAP14 requires that consideration is given to combined waste/recycling bins when street bins are replaced or added.